shantoshdurai/parallax-effect-portfolio/README.md

 - [Contact](#contact)

 ## 📖 About
-This is a responsive portfolio website designed to present my professional profile, projects, and contact information in an elegant and user-friendly manner.
+This is a responsive portfolio website designed to present my professional profile,

-## ✨ Features
-- Clean and modern design
-- Fully responsive layout
-- Easy navigation
-- Project showcase section
-- Contact information
-- Optimized performance

-## 🛠️ Technologies Used
-- **HTML5** - Structure and content
-- **CSS3** - Styling and animations
-- **JavaScript** - Interactivity (if applicable)

-## 🚀 Getting Started

 ### Prerequisites
 - A modern web browser (Chrome, Firefox, Safari, or Edge)